Check out these 25 Magnificent Art Collections at Historic Hotels Across the USA

 XV Beacon (1903) Boston, Massachusetts

-Not only is the 1903 Boston hotel a work of art, designed by renowned Boston architect Williams Gibbons Preston, but the also distinguishes itself with an extensive art collection of its own.
+Not only is the 1903 Boston hotel a work of art, designed by renowned Boston architect Williams Gibbons Preston, but the XV Beacon also distinguishes itself with an extensive art collection of its own.

 The hotel invites guests to “tour the work and feel a stirring of the soul.”
 The prized pieces of its collection include: an ancient Roman mosaic; canvases by America's foremost portraitist Gilbert Stuart, whose images of President Washington are impressed into the nation's imagination; works by contemporary abstract painter Maggi Brown, and much more.